austinsonger/POAMatrix/README.md

-# POAM Automation Template
+# Proof of Concept - POAM Automation

+- [ ] Python Script to Pull AWS Inspector Results
+- [ ] Python Script to Push Vulnerabilities to POAM
 - [X] Python Script to Merge Tenable Audit Scans and Vulnerability Scans
-- [X] Proof of Concept: Python Script that updates a POAM using Excel in Git Repo.
+- [X] Python Script that updates a POAM using Excel in Git Repo.
 	- Still getting errors
-- [] A Python script that updates a POAM using the Google Sheets API, running from a GitHub Action.
+- [ ] Python script that updates a POAM using the Google Sheets API, running from a GitHub Action.
+- [ ] Python Script
+- [ ]
-- []
+- [ ]